garfix/richard/README.md

 ## Features

-* Python code as semantic attachments to parse rules
+* Python code as semantic attachments to parsing rules
+* A configurable processing pipeline
 * Interaction with any type of database

 ## Requires